8 Indicators That Your Friend Is Secretly Competing With You

 In conversations, they may subtly shift focus to their achievements immediately after you mention yours.
 This tactic minimizes the attention on your success and redirects it to themselves.

 Acting overly supportive while secretly hoping you fail is another red flag.
-They may offer help but then undermine your efforts by giving unhelpful or counterproductive advice, masking their true intentions.
+They may offer help but then undermine your efforts by giving unhelpful or counterproductive advice, masking their ill intentions behind false support.
+In some cases, such friends may even actively sabotage your progress by deliberately discouraging or interfering with your goals.

 6) They feel threatened by your progress.